adamski007/IO-performances/README.md

 you can see also distribution for disks but no distinction is made between read/write.

 # Important
 You need to customize the script with your need, I mean to put there the name of your filesystem that you want to be monitored, and the pid of the zpool where the filesystems are.
-As from lines 41 and 71.
+As from lines 41 and 71 in the script.

 Usage :
 * ./io-performances.d TOTAL_TIME